Do you offer a waiver of the application fee?

 Do I need a new application, essays, and letters of recommendation?

-Depending on when you applied, you may have to complete a new online application, including one new recommendation, an updated sponsorship letter, and an updated resume.
+Depending on when you applied, you may have to complete a new online application, including one new recommendation, and an updated resume.
 Please email an admissions counselor or call +919.660.7705 before starting the admissions process again.
 You may view your previous application by using your username and password from last year.
 However, you will need to create a new log in and password to begin a new application, re-entering all of your information.

 Do re-applicants need to resend official test scores and official transcripts?